liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/03-using-views-in-android-screenlets.markdown

 # Using Views in Android Screenlets [](id=using-views-in-android-screenlets)

-Using a Liferay Screens *View*, you can set your Screenlet's UI components, behavior, and look and feel.
+Using a Liferay Screens *View*, you can set your Screenlet's UI components, behavior, and style.
 They let you focus on a Screenlet's UI and UX, without having to worry about its core functionality.
 Liferay's Screenlets come with several Views, and more are being developed by Liferay and the community.
 A Liferay Screenlet's Views are specified in its [reference documentation](/develop/reference/-/knowledge_base/6-2/screenlets-in-liferay-screens-for-android).
 This tutorial shows you how to use Views in Android Screenlets.
 It's